 Our instititution is more dedicated than ever to helping military-affiliated students thrive on campus and in the community.
 This dedication begins during their transition from service to education, and lasts through to graduation and entering the workforce.
 Visit the Student Veterans Services website for more information.

-The graduation rate of transfer students (the rate for the Fall 2014 new transfer cohort) was 15% in two years, 55% in three years, and 70% in four years.
+The graduation rate of transfer students (the rate for the Fall 2014 new transfer cohort) was 15% in two years, 54% in three years, and 70% in four years.
 Transfer students grataduating in 2018-19 had an average GPA of 3.24.
-In addition, the retention rate (the rate the Fall 2017 new transfer cohort returned for Fall 2018 or graduated) ws 86%.
-These rates are all comparable to the success rates of our first-time, first-year students who arrive out of high school.
+In addition, the retention rate (the rate of the Fall 2018 new transfer cohort that returned for Fall 2019 or graduated) was 85%.